Now reading:

 Rates and US Treasuries

-Heightened uncertainty will likely keep rates volatile.
-We expect 10Y UST yields to hover around 4% in the near term, but yields could rebound eventually given the risks of higher inflation and rising US fiscal deficits.
-Hence, we turn Neutral on duration.
+Heightened policy uncertainty from the Trump administration is likely to keep rates volatile.
+We expect 10Y UST yields to hover in the 4.00-4.50% range in the near term, but remain cautious over the long term given lingering concerns about fiscal deficits.

 Developed markets